Whatever Happened To Pricklee After Shark Tank?

 Kun Yang and Mohammed Hassoun hope to refresh the industry with their new drink, Pricklee.
 Acting as an alternative to coconut water, Pricklee uses cactus water as its basis taken from the juice inside of prickly pears that commonly grow on the desert plant.
 The canned beverage carries significantly less sugar and calories in comparison to coconut water while also being loaded with antioxidants, electrolytes, Vitamin C, and other beneficial ingredients.

 The product was inspired by Hassoun's youth in Lebanon where his grandmother made him and his siblings cactus juice out of the plant's prickly pears.
-Amongst discovering the fruit in his local supermarket, Hassoun decided to make a batch for himself, Yang, and their friends, Jaanai Babb, Sarwang Shah, and Aakash Dheri.
+After discovering the fruit in his local supermarket, Hassoun decided to make a batch for himself, Yang, and their friends, Jaanai Babb, Sarwang Shah, and Aakash Dheri.
 The group, who were all attending pharmacy school at the time, fell in love with the delicious and healthy concoction.
 In February 2021, they officially launched Pricklee and employed a guerilla marketing tactic of dressing in cactus costumes and allowing strangers to try out the drink.
 Not long after launching, a "Shark Tank" casting agent reached out, which stunned the team initially.
-Nevertheless, they took on the challenge, with only Yang and Hassoun appearing to represent Pricklee on Season 13 of the series.
+Nevertheless, they took on the challenge, with Yang and Hassoun appearing to represent Pricklee on Season 13 of the series.

 What happened to Pricklee on Shark Tank?